-WSSC is proud to provide our budget and CIP information to the citizens of Montgomery and Prince George's Counties and the world.
-Below you will find summarized budget information, CIP information and general information about the WSSC’s budget processes.
+WSSC Water is proud to provide our budget and CIP information to the citizens of Montgomery and Prince George's Counties and the world.
+Below you will find summarized budget information, CIP information and general information about the WSSC Water’s budget processes.
 More detailed information is contained in the attached budget documents, which are provided here in Adobe Portable Document Format (PDF) files.
-The budget document includes detailed budget submissions, WSSC's budget processes, fiscal policy and approach to budgeting.
-The CIP document includes a discussion of WSSC's legal authority, the CIP planning process, a program overview, and detailed project information.
+The budget document includes detailed budget submissions, WSSC Water's budget processes, fiscal policy and approach to budgeting.
+The CIP document includes a discussion of WSSC Water's legal authority, the CIP planning process, a program overview, and detailed project information.

 Once the budget is adopted, total expenditures may not exceed the final total approved budget without an approved budget supplement.
 Budget supplements must be approved by the Montgomery and Prince George's County Councils, and are transmitted to them through their respective County Executives.

 Maryland State Law requires that WSSC Water prepare a six-year Capital Improvements Program for major water and sanitary sewerage facilities and transmit it to the County Council and the County Executive of Montgomery County and the County Executive of Prince George's County before October 1 each year.
 The Commission, where required by the two County Councils' final action on the program, must revise the same and then prior to the commencement of the first fiscal year of the six-year program, adopt the Capital Improvements Program.